 What you will be left with is a list of VCs that are actively seeking companies like yours.
 Once you have this list, you need to identify the right partner at that firm to contact.

 Identifying the Right Partner at a Venture Capital Firm

-As mentioned above, venture capital firms are comprised of individual partners (and associates that assist them).
-These partners make investment decisions and typically take a seat on each portfolio company’s Board.
+As mentioned above, venture capital firms are composed of individual partners (and associates that assist them).
+These partners make venture capital investment decisions and typically take a seat on each portfolio company’s Board.

 Partners tend to invest in what they know, so finding a partner that has past work experience in your industry is very helpful.
 This relevant experience allows them to more fully understand your venture’s value proposition and gives them confidence that they can add value, thus encouraging them to invest.